jakobhaervig/openfoam-dockerfiles/README.md

 simpleFoam -help

 ```
-, which should output the following if everything is working correctly:
+The above command should output the following if everything is working correctly:

 ![](verifyInstallation.jpg)